 If your preproductive period for a plant is more than 2 years, you must capitalize the direct and indirect costs incurred during the preproductive period.
-These costs are added to the basis of your growing plant or included in your inventory costs if you have an inventory.
+Add these costs to the basis of your growing plant or include them in your inventory costs if you have an inventory.
 You can recover these costs through depreciation or cost of goods sold.
 When the plant becomes productive, current expenses allocable to the plant are deductible.